danhlv/danhlv.github.io/projects.md

 - Built a data ingestion pipeline with Kafka Connect and Neo4j.
 - Used in large-scale graph analysis of NYC taxi data.

+### My First RAG (Retrieval-Augmented Generation)

+A simple RAG system that answers questions based on a local set of documents using:
+- SentenceTransformers for embeddings
+- FAISS for retrieval
+- OpenAI GPT-4 for generation

+# RAG Features:
+- Dynamic context-aware Q&A
+- Easy document indexing
+- Modular pipeline with LangChain

 *More coming soon...*